StydeNet/html/README.md

 ];
 ```

-But if your project needs to implement more than one language or you want to organize all the texts in one place instead of hardcoding them in the controllers, views, etc. leave `'translate_texts'` as `true`.
+But if your project needs to implement more than one language or you want to organize all the texts in one place instead of hardcoding them in the controllers, views, etc. set `'translate_texts'` to `true`.

 [Learn more about the internationalization](docs/internationalization.md)

-## Readme in progress
+## More documentation

-This readme is currently in progress.
-However, you can find a lot of docblock comments if you dig into the source course, as well as unit tests in the spec directory.
+You can find a lot of docblock comments if you dig into the source course, as well as unit tests in the spec/ directory, you can also clone the [integration tests repository](https://github.com/StydeNet/html-integration-tests).